florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 #figure(
     image("../images/wasm_execution.svg"),
     caption: flex-caption([
-        Flowchart for the creation and execution of a Wasm module from a higher-level language
+        Flowchart for the creation of a Wasm module from a higher-level language and execution through a host application.
-        #todo[This figure is still too compilated]
-        // Show 2 variants?: Wasm Runtime as CLI or library ], [Flowchart of the lifecycle of a WebAssembly module]) ) <fig:wasm-execution-model>
+    ], [Flowchart of the lifecycle of a WebAssembly module]) ) <fig:wasm-execution-model>